Vaccine Info

 Synagis® (Palivizumab) is a respiratory syncytial virus (RSV) F protein inhibitor monoclonal antibody (mAb) indicated for the prevention of serious lower respiratory tract disease caused by RSV in pediatric patients.
 The mAb injection is given monthly throughout the RSV season.
 Synagis provides infants born prematurely (at or before 35 weeks and who are six months of age or less at th beginning of RSV season) the infection-fighting antibodies they lack, helping protect their vulnerable lungs from RSV from a passive immunization.
 Infants receive "ready-made" antibodies and do not have to produce them.

-Synagis is not a vaccine but can help passively protect children with certain lung or heart conditions at high risk for severe RSV disease.
+Synagis is not a vaccine but delivers passive immunity that protects children with certain lung or heart conditions at high risk for severe RSV disease.
 For example, children with BPD/CLDP or HS-CHD are more likely to be hospitalized with an RSV infection than those without these conditions.
 However, children can still get severe RSV disease despite receiving Synagis.
-The safety and efficacy of SYNAGIS have not been established to treat RSV disease.
+The safety and efficacy of SYNAGIS in treating RSV disease S have not been established.

 The American Academy of Pediatrics (AAP) strongly supported the consideration for using palivizumab in eligible patients during the interseasonal spread of RSV in late 2021.
 This AAP recommendation applied to regions experiencing high rates of RSV circulation in the spring and summer of 2021.
 Initiating palivizumab prophylaxis to eligible infants during a typical winter season is consistent with AAP policy